Delayed Rebounds in the Two-Ball Bounce Problem: Numerical results from the linear dashpot model

-To simplify the analysis, we set $\varepsilon_1=\varepsilon_2$ throughout the rest of this work.
-In general, these coefficients of restitution may differ, but the results are shown to be qualitatively similar when $\zeta_1=\zeta_2$ instead \cite{muller_patric_two-ball_2011}.
-The ball parameters $\varepsilon,\mu$ and the initial condition $\tau_d/\tau_f$ were each divided into 50 increments, for $50^3$ parameter combinations.
-The ranges were taken as $\varepsilon \in (0.5,1)$, $\mu \in (10^{-2}, 1)$ and $\tau_d/\tau_f \in (10^{-4},1)$.
-For the sake of comparison, the plots shown here focus primarily on the representative value of $\varepsilon=0.816$, but animated visualizations of all data are available \cite{bartz_data_nodate}.
-We use a standard numerical ordinary differential equation solver\cite{hindmarsh_ODEPACK_1983, Petzold_Automatic_1983} to integrate the initial value problem (\ref{EOM1}, \ref{EOM2}) with the balls released from rest.
+The ball parameters $\varepsilon,\mu$ and the initial condition $\tau_d/\tau_f$ were each divided into 50 increments, covering ranges $\varepsilon \in (0.5,1)$, $\mu \in (10^{-2}, 1/3)$ and $\tau_d/\tau_f \in (10^{-2},1)$ for analysis of the bounce heights.
+For the sake of comparison, the plots shown here focus primarily on the representative value of $\varepsilon=0.816$, but animated visualizations of all data are available. \cite{bartz_data_nodate} We use a standard numerical ordinary differential equation solver\cite{hindmarsh_ODEPACK_1983, Petzold_Automatic_1983} to integrate the initial value problem (\ref{EOM1}, \ref{EOM2}) with the balls released from rest.